TrevorDArcyEvans/nERD/README.md

 Please always use the latest version of Mono as there may be little compatibility issues with WinForms.

 To compile the project, you will need Visual Studio 2019.

+## Known Issues
+* crashes on Linux if screen resolution is too high, typically when running full screen
+  * workaround is to run nERD windowed ie not full screen